imazen/resizer-web/content/docs/v4/plugins/fastscaling.md

 The default downscaling filter is Robidoux, and the default upscaling filter is Ginseng.
 To mimic DrawImage precisely, use Cubic

 ### Resampling filters

+Filters may be removed or renamed prior to release.
+You are reminded that FastScaling is still alphaware.

 * Robidoux
 * RobidouxSharp